blkFinch/blkfinch.github.io/pages/notes.md

 feedformat: card
 title: Living Grimoire
 ---

-This is a living grimoire.
-I am actively adding to it.
-It is a digital collection of my understanding of magical practices.
+These are my live notes.
+I am actively refining and adding to them as I work.
+Search for topics below, or navigate by using the [[Main Index]]